AdityaYadavalli1/Kaldi-on-ADA/README.md

     **Note:** After `lmrescore.sh` and `lmrescore_const_arpa.sh` `score.sh` is called.
 This script essentially find the WER (or CER) whichever is specified for that the model currently created.
   - `steps/align_si.sh`: Explained in stage 3.
 Here we align audio frames with triphones (context dependent phones)

+- **Stage 5**
+  - `steps/train_lda_mllt.sh`: This script splices across frames, runs LDA to reduce the dimension of the features to 40.
+Then runs a maximum likelihood algorithm in EM fashion to find better alignments than the already existing ones that we have from tri1 model.
+We find a diagonalising transform using MLLR.
+This will be applied to the acoustic model's prediction so that it align better with the features.
+  - Rest of the scripts run at this stage are explained in detail in stage 4 or 3